opendp/opendp/docs/source/user/constructors/combinators.rst

 -------------

-If your dataset is a simple sample from a larger population, you can make the privacy relation more permissive by wrapping your measurement with a privacy amplification combinator.
+If your dataset is a simple sample from a larger population, you can make the privacy relation more permissive by wrapping your measurement with a privacy amplification combinator:
+:func:`opendp.combinators.make_population_amplification`.

 In order to demonstrate this API, we'll first create a measurement with a sized input domain.
 The resulting measurement expects the size of the input dataset to be 10.